kherz/bmcppfit/Readme.md

 # About
-*bmcppfit* is a standalone, multi-thread, Bloch-McConnell fit application.
+*bmcppfit* is a (work-in-progress) standalone, multi-thread, Bloch-McConnell fit application.
 It was developed next to [Pulseq-CEST](https://github.com/kherz/pulseq-cest) and is compatible with the pulseq-cest simulation setting files.
 As the C++ simulation code is very similar, *bmcppfit* might be merged to the Pulseq-CEST project at some point.

 *bmcppfit* can be called from the command line with a fit parameter yaml-file as input: